lokeshjpt/spring-petclinic/readme.md

-# Spring PetClinic Sample Application
+# Spring PetClinic Sample Application TEST

 ## Understanding the Spring Petclinic application with a diagrams.